The process of buying a house for the first time can be confusing. I can help. Contact me and I'll make sure you're a empowered buyer.

 The Escrow Holder Won't:

-• Give advice - the escrow company has to remain an impartial, third-party status
+• Offer advice - the escrow holder stays a neutral, third-party status

 • Give insight about future tax estimations